foundersandcoders/Node-Shell-Workshop/PROJECT.md

 If you want to test this has worked go to https://npmjs.com/package/<package>.
 You should see the information for your new package.

-If you then want someone to install your new package onto their machine, try out:
+If you then want someone to install your new module onto their machine, try out:

 ```
 npm install -g name-of-your-package